xning/bash-completion-brew/README.md

 - the brew completion is not enabled after installing.
 - following bash-completion guide, a user could enable/disable the brew completion.
-- in the more latest system brew completion will automatically be loaded when users type 'brew' command.
+- in the more latest system, the brew completion will be automatically loaded when users type 'brew' command.

 Because of the above concerns, I prepared this simple RPM package.